Emergency Management Team

 ____________________________________________________________________

-Town of Shutesbury 2014 Multi-Hazard Mitigation Plan
+Town of Shutesbury Hazard Mitigation Plan

-Once the plan is approved by FEMA and adopted by the Town, Shutesbury will be eligible for state and federal grant monies to fund pre- and post-disaster mitigation projects to reduce the impact of future natural and man-made disasters.
-These funds are co-administered on behalf of FEMA by MEMA and the Department of Conservation and Recreation (DCR).
+The Hazard Mitigation Plan was adopted by the Town in 2021 and approved by FEMA in 2022.
+Shutesbury is now eligible for state and federal grant monies to fund pre- and post-disaster mitigation projects aimed at reducing the impact of future natural and man-made disasters.
+Grant funds are co-administered by Massachusetts Emergency Management Agency (MEMA) and the Department of Conservation and Recreation (DCR) on behalf of FEMA.